tilburgsciencehub/website/content/topics/Analyze/causal-inference/matching/matching.md

 <img src = "../images/histogram_age.png" width="400">
 </p>

 If younger people have lower earnings on average (which is likely to be the case), the effect of the traineeship is underestimated due to this unequal distribution of treatment assignment.
-First, we calculate the treatment effect without taking this unequal distribution of age into account.
+First, we calculate the treatment effect while ignoring this potential bias:

 {{% codeblock %}}
 ```R